Pranavumak13/JS_TUT/README.md

 # JS_TUT
-This is the repository created for while practicing the JS tutorials by 'Chai aur Code' Channel.
+This is the repository created for while practicing the JS tutorials.